cprice404/azure-cellular-demo/Pipelines/README.md

 If you get an error message saying that "No hosted parallelism has been purchased or granted", you will need to either follow the link in the message to request access to the free tier (may take a few days), or you can increase the "paid parallel jobs" setting under "Organization"->"Billing".
-(It may take several minutes for the paid parallel jobs to become available after you've changed the billing setting.)
+(It may take 30 minutes or more for the paid parallel jobs to become available after you've changed the billing setting.)

+# Trigger the pipelines

+Each pipeline is now configured to trigger on a push to the `main` branch, if any files in the corresponding directory have been modified.
+For example, try modifying the README in the `application/TimeService` directory and commiting;
+you should see the `TimeService` pipeline trigger and run.

 # Modify the pipeline